About Autism

 What is Autism?

-• Autism knows no racial, ethnic, or social boundaries
+• Autism knows no racial, ethnic, or socioeconomic boundaries and can affect any family and any child.

 Indicators

-Since Autism is considered a spectrum disorder, there is a wide variety of signs that they may vary in severity.
+Since Autism is a spectrum disorder, there are a wide variety of signs that may vary in severity.
 Common indicators include:

-• Impaired social skills (i.e. no eye contact, no age appropriate peers and no emotional sharing)
+• Impaired social skills (i.e. limited eye contact, limited age-appropriate peers, and limited emotional sharing)

 • Stereotypical or rigid repetitive behaviors (i.e. difficulties with change, abnormal preoccupation)